duongvinh/HLFSR-SSR/README.md

 This repository contains official pytorch implementation of "Light Field Image Super-Resolution Network via Joint Spatio-Angular and Epipolar Information" submitted in IEEE Transactions on Computational Imaging 2022, by Vinh Van Duong, Thuc Nguyen Huu, Jonghoon Yim, and Byeungwoo Jeon.

 ## News
+[2023-03-20]: Our paper has been accepted in TCI, the early access version of this will avaiable soon in IEEE Explore.

 [2023-01-16]: we added the "SAI24DLF" function into the "common.py" file.

 [2022-12-26]: we have updated the pre-trained models and codes.